VeerMuchandi/openshift-local/Build and Deploy a Container Image.md

 ## Build and Deploy a Container Image

-In this exercise, we will learn to create a Container Image using a Dockerfile and deploying it to a Local OpenShift Cluster.
+In this chapter, we will learn to create a Container Image using a Dockerfile and deploying it to a Local OpenShift Cluster.

 **Use Case:** As a developer, I want to build a container image and test it locally on my local OpenShift cluster before pushing to an external container registry.